britram/taps-transports/draft-ietf-taps-transports-02.md

 [EDITOR'S NOTE: Varun Singh signed up as contributor for this section.]

 ## Transport Layer Security (TLS) and Datagram TLS (DTLS) as a
-pseudotransport
+pseudo transport

-(A few words on TLS {{RFC5246}} and DTLS {{RFC6347}} here, and how they get used by other protocols to meet security goals as an add-on interlayer above transport.)
+[NOTE: A few words on TLS {{RFC5246}} and DTLS {{RFC6347}} here, and how they get used by other protocols to meet security goals as an add-on interlayer above transport.]

 ### Protocol Description